 - Stream mitigation MTA completed the 100% design packages in June 2017 and received approval from MDE in May 2018.
 The project team conducted a walking tour of the site during the week on September 17, 2018 and confirmed that existing conditions have not changed from that when the design was started.
 The project team is working with the MTA Procurement department to prepare the solicitation package.
 Since some of the property that will be affected during construction is controlled by the local airport, MTA is awaiting guidance on restrictions during construction, especially those related to security, to be provided by the airport for inclusion in the contract solicitation documents.
 The targeted advertisement date is early 2019.
-The construction period is being extended to accommodate seasonal moratoriums for forests (summer) and construction work in the stream (spring). - Wetlands mitigation MTA completed the 100% design packages in June 2017, and subsequently addressed several late-arriving comments from MDE.
-MTA received approval from MDE in summer 2018, and is finalizing the plans to be included in the solicitation for the construction contract after a walk-through was conducted in October 2018.
-MTA plans to advertise in early 2019, with NTP anticipated in June 2019.

-- Montgomery County off-site stormwater management (SWM) sites - MTA completed design and obtained MDE approval of more than the P3 contract-required 5 acres of off-site mitigation on May 29, 2018, ahead of the June 30, 2018 contract deadline, but may not need to actually construct the sites.
+The construction period is being evaluated as to how to best accommodate seasonal moratoriums for forests (summer) and construction work in the stream (spring). - Wetlands mitigation MTA completed the 100% design packages in June 2017, and subsequently addressed several late-arriving comments from MDE. - Montgomery County off-site stormwater management (SWM) sites MTA completed design and obtained MDE approval of more than the P3 contract-required 5 acres of off-site mitigation on May 29, 2018, ahead of the June 30, 2018 contract deadline, but may not need to actually construct the sites.
 See the Environmental Mitigation section of this report for the current requirements.